facebook/create-react-app/docusaurus/docs/running-tests.md

 ![Jest watch mode](https://jestjs.io/img/blog/15-watch.gif)

-> \*You can disable this behavior by passing the flag `--no-watch` if needed though, interactive mode is suggested.
+> \*Although we recommend running your tests in watch mode during development, you can disable this behavior by passing in the `--no-watch` flag.
+In most CI environments, this is handled for you (see [On CI servers](#on-ci-servers)).

 ## Version Control Integration